sbaier1/avro-car-sensor-simulator/README.md

 For probabilities of events and implementation details, see [CarModel](src/main/java/com/hivemq/CarModel.java)

-### Shock failure/degradation
+### Shock failure / degradation

 The car's "shock performance" is measured by accelerometers on the chassis at every corner of the vehicle.
 In the event of a bump, minor acceleration takes place.

 With a certain probability, the shock of a car might fail, in which case, the default acceleration at each iteration increases slightly and the acceleration in case of a bump is much larger.

-We assume that the acceleration data here is not a simple point in time measurement, but an aggregation over time between samples.
+We assume that the acceleration data here is not a simple point in time measurement, but an aggregation over time.

 ### Tire pressure loss

 The car might lose tire pressure with a certain probability.
-In this case, the pressure will drop below the assumed nominal range of `[30..35]`
+In this case, the pressure will drop below the assumed nominal range of `[30..35]`psi.

-### Engine/Drive shaft degradation
+### Engine / Drive shaft degradation

 The car has vibration sensors which monitor the vibration of the engine.